Businesses worldwide have referred to Japanese work culture to understand why companies in Japan perform so well.

 Ever heard of an organization that allows proposals to originate from the lowest-ranking employees and move upwards?
 This is what the Ringi system is all about.

 The Ringi system is a collaborative decision-making process where proposals originate from lower-level employees and are gradually approved as they move up the organizational hierarchy.
-It is an unorthodox approach that ensures every decision made within the organization gets well-considered with broad support.
+It reflects the work ethic in Japan, ensuring that every decision made within the organization is well-considered and has broad support.

 Lesson: Within your organization, you should aim to implement a decision-making process that encourages input and proposals from all levels of the organization.
 This gives you an easier time in the management of the organization with seamless implementation of proposals.